Did you check the nutrition label on that can of soup before you tossed it into your grocery cart?

 If you find you’re still hungry, try adding foods that are higher in protein.

-“Protein promotes satiety,” notes Lipparelli.
+“Protein promotes satiety,” Lipparelli says.
 “It also helps maintain energy for all of your daily activities.”

 Sign up to have health-related information from Scripps delivered to your inbox, including our monthly email newsletter.
 Designed to help you and your family get healthy and stay well, the publication contains timely and relevant consumer health news along with notices about classes, events and exclusive offers.